Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Emergent Anticipatory Recovery

-\paragraph{Number of Frozen Blocks.} We experiment with keeping only a subset of transformer blocks in the pre-trained model tunable and freezing the other layers during fine-tuning.
-Specifically, we freeze the first $B \in \{4, 6, 8, 10, 12\}$ transformer blocks (out of 16 total blocks in the Pythia-1B model) and tune only the last $16-B$ blocks.
-Loss curves are plotted in Figure \ref{fig:learnable_layer}.
-Results show that we need at least 8 tunable transformer blocks to observe a strong anticipation phenomenon in the last epoch.
-The results are consistent with our observations in section \ref{sec:emergent} and confirm that the model needs sufficient depth to exhibit anticipatory recovery even with a frozen pre-trained deep representation.
+\paragraph{Number of Frozen Blocks.} We experimented with freezing the first $B \in \{4, 6, 8, 10, 12\}$ transformer blocks in the pre-trained Pythia-1B model and tune only the last $16-B$ blocks.
+Loss curves are plotted in Figure~\ref{fig:ablations}(d) .
+More frozen transformer blocks is correlated with lower recovery score.
+This observation is consistent with section~\ref{sec:emergent} and confirm that the model needs sufficient depth to exhibit anticipatory recovery even with a frozen pre-trained deep representation.

-\paragraph{Optimizer.} In addition to the gradient descent optimizer, we also experiment with the Adam optimizer \citep{kingma2014adam}.
-For each document, we reset the optimizer state.
-Loss curves are plotted in Figure \ref{fig:optimizer}.
-Results show that Adam, which is a stronger optimizer than standard gradient descent, further facilitates anticipatory recovery, at least in part by producing greater initial forgetting.
-The average recovery score for Adam is $0.689$ while for vanilla gradient descent is $0.211$.
+\paragraph{Optimizer.} In addition to the gradient descent optimizer, we experimented with the Adam optimizer~\citep{kingma2014adam}.
+Loss curves are plotted in Figure~\ref{fig:optimizer}.
+We reset the optimizer state for each document.
+Results show that Adam, which is a stronger optimizer, further facilitates anticipatory recovery for both randomly initialized and pre-trained models.

-\paragraph{Data Randomness.} So far we have experimented with the exact same training documents across different epochs.
-However, in a more realistic sequential learning setting the data points might be slightly different for each repetition (e.g.\ different descriptions of the same concept, different perspectives of the same object), leading to stochasticity in the optimization process.
-To explore sequential cyclic training with data randomness, we design the following two training settings: for each gradient step on a document, we experimented with (1) randomly masking a subset (up to 30\%) of the tokens in the input, and (2) randomly shifting the ``window'' of $C$ tokens used for training by up to $C/2$ tokens.
-The resulting loss curves are plotted in Figure \ref{fig:corrupted_data}.
-We observe that, while the \methodname{} phenomenon is generally weaker when there is more variation in each data point, the recovery still clearly exists.
+\paragraph{Data Randomness.} In realistic sequential learning setting the data points might be slightly different for each repetition (e.g.\ different descriptions of the same concept, different perspectives of the same object), leading to stochasticity in the optimization process.
+To explore sequential cyclic training with data randomness, we design the following two training settings: (1) we randomly mask a subset of the tokens in the input, and (2) we randomly shift the ``window'' of $C$ tokens used for training.
+The resulting loss curves are plotted in Figure~\ref{fig:corrupted_data}.
+We observe that, while \methodname{} is generally weaker when there is more variation in each data point, the recovery still clearly exists.